convergine/craftcms-bastion-agent/README.md

 ## Installation

-You can install this plugin from the Plugin Store or with Composer.
+You can install this plugin with Composer.

 #### With Composer